MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - Correct table conversion
 - Unfolding content of embedded notes (other packages I have seen just keep the "![[embedded_note]]" in the final text, when in reality the content of that note should appear in the LateX file)
 - NEW: Conditional Formatting Rules
+- Write proper installer, so that user does not have to create folders and copy files

 ## Why not use the already existing plugins for conversion?